root-project/web/download/building_root/build_root_old_method.md

 ## Choosing the installation method

+There are two main methods of installing ROOT from source:
+- location independent,
+- location dependent.

-There are two main methods of installing ROOT from source: location independent and location dependent.
-The former is advised for a personal installation of ROOT, while the later for a system wide installation.
-Both ways are described below.
+The location independent method is advised for a personal installation of ROOT, while the location dependent method is for a system wide installation.
+Both methods are described below.

 ### Location independent installation

 You want to install in a generic directory, depending solely on environment variables `PATH` and `LD_LIBRARY_PATH`.

-  - Get the sources of the latest ROOT (see above)
+  - Get the sources of the latest ROOT, see → [ROOT sources]({{'/download/building_root/get_root_sources' | relative_url}}).
   - Type the build commands:
 {% highlight sh linenos %}
 cd root